NEE64/CS-465_SNHU/README.md

 # CS-465_SNHU
-This is my private repository for the course CS-465 at SNHU.
+This is my public* repository for the course CS-465 at SNHU.

 - Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).